Why a Spanish Content Strategy is Important For Websites

 Do Not Use Google Translator

-The Google Translator is a great tool when you need a quick translation online in any language.
+Google Translator is an excellent tool for quick online translations in any language.
 The Google translation tool, however, is horrible for translating content written in English to Spanish.
 While it does translate the text into a version a Spanish-speaking person can understand, it doesn’t mean it reads the same or even correctly.

 Do Not Use a Website Plugin To Translate Web Content